thomasy314/emojive-frontend/README.md

 ### Current state

-A basic front-end has been has been created and is able to connect with the backend websocket.
+A basic chat interface has been created that connects to the Emojive backend via WebSocket and restricts all messages to emoji characters only.
+Users can quickly access emojis through a shortname dropdown menu that appears when typing a colon (:).
+The emoji can be inserted either by typing another colon or pressing the enter key.
+The dropdown menu allows navigation through emoji options using the arrow keys.

 ### Planned Work

 Functionality
 - Add support for identifying who is sending each message
     - Allow users to select an emoji to represent them perhaps?
-- Limit the messages to only allow emojis
-- Create an easy way for people to search for emojis to send
+- Add support for individual chatroom, not just one bit chatroom
     - Give users a way to either randomly enter a chatroom or enter a session ID
+- Add a library of emojis can search through

 Aesthetics
 - Make things look a bit nicer.
-You know... make it not just black and white

-DevOps:
-- create environment variable to differentiate dev and prod stages for websocket endpoints

 ## Setup